lerndevops/kubernetes-security/secrets/vault/setup-vault-server.md

     helm install vault hashicorp/vault --set "server.dev.enabled=true"

     The Vault pod and Vault Agent Injector pod are deployed in the default namespace.**

+    Development mode

+      Running a Vault server in development is automatically initialized and unsealed.
+This is ideal in a learning environment but NOT recommended for a production environment.
    ```
 4) **Display all the pods in the default namespace.**
    ```